-The Registrant has proposed to test Rosin, CAS 8050-09-7, Rosin hydrogenated (CAS 65997-06-0) and Rosin, reaction products with formaldehyde (CAS 91081-53-7) for subchronic toxicity, and Rosin CAS 8050-09-7 for pre-natal developmental toxicity and two-generation reproductive toxicity.
+The Registrant has proposed to test Rosin (CAS No 8050-09-7) for pre-natal developmental toxicity and for two-generation reproductive toxicity.
 The intention of the Registrant is to cover the structural variability of the category.
-ECHA has considered each substance proposed to be tested in the light of the corresponding structural element(s).

-Firstly, ECHA notes that the substance proposed to be tested for all three endpoints, i.e. Rosin, CAS 8050-09-7, sufficiently covers the limited structural diversity within the category as defined by the Registrant.
+ECHA notes that based on currently available information, the substance proposed to be tested for two endpoints, i.e. Rosin (CAS No 8050-09-7) sufficiently covers the limited structural diversity within the category.